0kzh/HTNFrontendChallenge/README.md

 Moment.js is used for timezone conversions and date calculations.

+React Tooltip was used for showing speaker name when hovering on their profile pictures.
 ### Displaying Events
 Initially I was considering a couple of options to display the event data.